K-Mo2/coffe_store/README.md

 whenever any of the stocks decreases the other one decreases as well

 create a task using RabbitMQ and Celery to reset the stock every period of time

+How to delete a model instance when its value is zero?

+try the classic viewsets